WeblateOrg/weblate/docs/user/checks.rst

 Trailing question mark
 ~~~~~~~~~~~~~~~~~~~~~~

-Checks that question marks are replicated between both source and translation, and
+Checks that question marks are replicated between both source and translation.
-that they are correctly spaced or similar.
-This includes spacing rules for languages like French or
-Breton.
 The presence of question marks is also checked for various languages where they
-do not belong (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or Coptic).
+do not belong (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or
+Coptic).

 .. seealso::